Misquoting Jesus: Reviews and reception

-In 2007, Timothy Paul Jones wrote a book-length response to Misquoting Jesus, called Misquoting Truth: A Guide to the Fallacies of Bart Ehrman's "Misquoting Jesus".
-It was published by InterVarsity Press.
+In 2007, Timothy Paul Jones wrote a book-length response to Misquoting Jesus, called Misquoting Truth: A Guide to the Fallacies of Bart Ehrman's "Misquoting Jesus", published by InterVarsity Press.
 Novum Testamentum suggested that Misquoting Truth was a useful example of how conservative readers have engaged Ehrman's arguments.

 In 2008, evangelical biblical scholar Craig A. Evans wrote Fabricating Jesus: How Modern Scholars Distort the Gospels, which responded to Ehrman's work among others.
 The book critiques several scholars of the historical Jesus, including the Jesus Seminar, Robert Eisenman, Morton Smith, James Tabor, Michael Baigent, Elaine Pagels, and Ehrman himself.
 Evans argues that these scholars present what he considers inaccurate portrayals of Jesus and questions the historical reliability of New Testament apocrypha.

+In 2011, Daniel B. Wallace provided academic responses to Ehrman's evaluation of textual variants and questioned his views on orthodox scribal corruption, while noting that Ehrman does agree the New Testament text is well preserved.

 In 2014, evangelical biblical scholar Craig Blomberg published Can We Still Believe the Bible?
 An Evangelical Engagement with Contemporary Questions, which includes a response to Misquoting Jesus.
 Blomberg argues that the textual variants discussed by Ehrman are already well-known among biblical scholars and are typically noted in modern Bible editions.
 He contends that these textual variations do not affect core Christian doctrines.

+In 2019, other fellow New Testament textual critics shed light on misconceptions that have emerged from Ehrman's book and have offered clarification.